 - GT (gemcitabine/paclitaxel)

-Each person's chemotherapy treatment plan will be different, but there are some general guidelines that doctors follow when using chemotherapy to treat recurrent or metastatic breast cancer:
+Each person's chemotherapy treatment plan will be different, but there are some general guidelines that doctors follow when using chemotherapy to treat metastatic breast cancer:

-- If you've had chemotherapy before, your doctor may recommend using only one chemotherapy medicine at a time to treat advanced-stage disease.
+- If you've had chemotherapy before, your doctor may recommend using only one chemotherapy medicine at a time to treat metastatic disease.
 This way you get benefits with fewer possible side effects.